MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 ## ping

-A bot receives a **ping** activity to test that it has implemented security correctly.
-The bot should respond with HTTP status code 200 (OK), 403 (Forbidden), or 401 (Unauthorized) only.
+A bot receives a **ping** activity to determine whether its endpoint is accessible.
+The bot should respond with HTTP status code 200 (OK), 403 (Forbidden), or 401 (Unauthorized).

 ## deleteUserData